flaxz/payout-script-bbh/README.md

 minBalance = The minimum balance of BBH needed to get a payout (10.0).

+minDecimal = The minimum possible decimal for the token to be paid out.

 ### Run the Script

 Run the script to get the payout data.